SajivGraham/ECSE3038_lab1/README.md

 3. sumUpToN() : takes an integer as input and returns the sum of the numbers from 1 up to the number provided.

+# Joke
+I am the joke, I should have bought gamestop stocks :'(